yyl-20020115/usbip-win/README.md

   - Click on the 'USB/IP VHCI, and then click Next.
   - Click Finish at 'Completing the Add/Remove Hardware Wizard.'
 - Attach a remote USB device
-  - C:\usbip.exe attach -r &lt;usbip server ip&gt; -b 2-2
+  - usbip.exe attach -r &lt;usbip server ip&gt; -b 2-2

 <hr>
 <sub>This project was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(2016R1A6A3A11930295).</sub>